fangshuor/A2-Support-Code-2025/README.md

 ~~~~~
 perform_action(state, action)
 ~~~~~
 Simulates the outcome of performing the given 'action' starting from the given 'state', where 'action' is an element of GameEnv.ACTIONS and 'state' is a GameState object.
-Returns a tuple (valid, reward, next_state, terminal), where success is True (if the action can be performed) or False (if the action is cannot be performed), reward is a float of the reward received from performing the action from the state, next_state is a GameState object of the next state the player ends up in, and terminal is True (if the state is solved or game over) or False (if the state is not solved or game over).
+Returns a tuple (success, reward, next_state, terminal), where success is True (if the action can be performed) or False (if the action is cannot be performed), reward is a float of the reward received from performing the action from the state, next_state is a GameState object of the next state the player ends up in, and terminal is True (if the state is solved or game over) or False (if the state is not solved or game over).

 ~~~~~